HSELaredoIT/HarmonyintheNews/_posts/2018-09-05-harmony-schools-enrollment-lottery.md

 parents the rundown
 of the process,
 which included number
-of applicants, maxi-
-mum number of students
-in each grade and
-number of applicants
-who were siblings of
+of applicants, maximum number of students in each grade and number of applicants who were siblings of students currently enrolled.
-students currently en-
-rolled.
 The lottery underwent
 two rounds with the first
 portion consisting of a